-The Spanish omelette is an emblematic dish that has generated more controversy than one would expect from a simple dish of eggs and potatoes.
-The dispute primarily revolves around the presence of onion.
+The Spanish potato omelette recipe is an iconic dish that has generated more controversy than you would expect from a simple egg and potato dish.
+The dispute centres mainly on the presence of onion.
 Some defend the traditional version, which includes onion and consider it essential for texture and flavor, while others argue that onion ruins the omelette, with the version without it being the only correct one.

 The version with onion is considered the “authentic” one and is usually the most widespread.
 The onion, when fried with the potatoes, contributes a unique flavor and sweetness that complements the egg.
 Additionally, it is said that the onion gives the omelette a juicier and creamier texture, something that onion omelette lovers greatly appreciate.